Installing Avi Vantage in OpenShift/Kubernetes

 Ensure that ‘Enable Event Subscription’ is selected.

 Enter the OpenShift/Kubernetes API URL as shown below.

 Check “Cluster user overlay SDN” for overlay-based networking for the cluster, such as OpenShift(ovs), Nuage, Flannel and Weave.
 Uncheck for routed containers.

-If kube-proxy is disabled, check the “Use Cluster IP of service as VIP for East/West”.
+- If kube-proxy is disabled, check the “Use Cluster IP of service as VIP for East/West”.
 If kube-proxy is enabled, uncheck “Use Cluster IP of service as VIP for East/West”.
-This KB describes how kube-proxy can be disabled.

 Check “Always use Layer4 Health Monitoring” to use TCP health monitoring even for HTTP/HTTPS applications.
 Enable this setting if there are HTTP/HTTPS applications that do not respond to the default health monitor of “GET /” and it is inconvenient to override with custom health monitors using annotations.